Travel Without Leaving Home!

 Are you dreaming of escape?
 Do you miss being on the road?
-If you’re in quarantine or self-isolating like one third of the world is right now, we’ve got some ideas for you.
-Bring the world to you with virtual museums, inspirational stories and blogs to give you serious wanderlust.
+If you can’t travel right now, we’ve got some ideas for you.
+Bring the world into your home with virtual museums, inspirational stories and blogs to give you serious wanderlust.
 Plan your next trip and travel without even leaving home!

 Start with Travel Blogs

 As a blogger, I love looking at other blogs; finding ideas, learning and looking for information.
 Google whatever it is you’re looking for and you’ll find a blog for that!

 If you find blogs that interest you or will help you plan a trip once restrictions are lifted, then save the post to Pinterest or bookmark it so you can find it again later.
 Almost all of the information bloggers provide is free and is written from a more personal perspective than the big travel websites.

 If you’re a motorhomer, you’ll often find really useful information on where to stay, parking, access and road restrictions that you wouldn’t find anywhere else.

 If you’ve never used Pinterest before, you can find out how here.

 Whatever your museum style, the chances are you’ll be able to find a virtual tour right now.
 Virtual tourism offers a safe alternative in the first (and I hope only) pandemic of the internet era.

 Google Arts and Culture has partnered with over 500 global art institutions to open their virtual doors to the public.
 You can travel the world in a manner never before possible in history using the same technology developed for the Street View feature in Google Maps.
 Make sure you have a cuppa to hand when checking this out, it’s addictively good!

 If cars and motorsport is your thing (well, this is a motorhome and road trip site!), then check out these fifteen amazing virtual tours including BMW and Ferrari.